APMG/requiredemo/README.md

-This is at test project to introduce myself to require.js, grunt, bower, composer, and other deploy / architecture tricks.
-We are planning to use these tools to facilitate the MPRNews redesign.
+This is a test project to combine the following into a development and deployment workflow:
+* require.js
+* slim framework
+* composer
+* jquery.pjax
+* grunt
+* bower

 Setup